jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 Selects the number of audio channels to be used for communication between Client and server.

-**Note**: It is preferable to run separate Client instances per voice/instrument, with each Client given its own ini file, rather than using this built-in mono pair to stereo mixer.
+**Note**: It is better to run separate Client instances per voice/instrument, where each Client has its own ini file, rather than using this built-in mono pair to stereo mixer.

 There are three modes available: